Panoramic view of Lima cityscape and Pacific coastline from Miraflores district, Peru

 Great time to visit!

-Lima, Peru is a Warm destination perfect for food and culture.
+Lima, Peru is a destination with a warm climate, perfect for culinary capital and Pacific cliffs.
 The best time to visit is Dec, Jan, Feb, & Mar, when weather conditions are ideal.
-Budget travelers can explore from $49/day, while mid-range trips average $117/day.
-Visa-free for short tourism stays.
+Budget travel costs around $53/day, while mid-range trips average $127/day.
+Entry rules depend on your passport.

 /day